 In order to power wash correctly, you must understand the complexities of pressure, distance, and technique.
 We dive into those below.

 Pressure washing and power washing are two terms that are often used interchangeably because they both, in part, use the force of water to achieve their goal (cleaning surfaces).
 But pressure isn’t always a good thing.
 Typically, the higher the pressure, the higher the risk of damage.

 Certain surfaces, like concrete, can handle a rather large amount of pressure.
 It’s often required to clean its deep pores and remove dirt, grime, and winter buildup.
 Other surfaces, like roof shingles, should never be treated with what we’d define as pressure (we use a soft wash instead).
 Water can easily get underneath a roof and cause a mess of problems.

 Power washing a home isn’t as simple as picking one pressure and lugging a machine around a yard all day.
 You must know the surface you’re washing, what it’s made of, and the right PSI to use when washing it.

 Power Washing from a Safe Distance

-The distance from a power washing wand to the surface being cleaned is just as important as the pressure being used.
+The distance from a power washing wand to the surface your are cleaning is just as important as the pressure you use.
 Think about if you were to use a high amount of water pressure three inches from the surface of a deck.
 What would happen?
 Well, you’d certainly get rid of any dirt on the surface.
 But you’d also mark, scratch, and discolor the surface.
 No good.

-Just like pressure, distance is determined by the surface being washed.
+Just like pressure, you should determine distance by the surface you are washing.
 Vinyl siding is different than stucco.
 Concrete patios are different than brick.
 You must take this into account.